zalando/skipper/docs/reference/filters.md

 Same as [chunks filter](#chunks), but on the request path and not on the response path.

+## absorb

+The absorb filter reads and discards the payload of the incoming requests.
+It logs with INFO level and a unique ID per request:

+- the event of receiving the request
+- partial and final events for consuming request payload and total consumed byte count
+- the finishing event of the request
+- any read errors other than EOF

 ## tee

 Provides a unix-like `tee` feature for routing.